OkelyKodely/MPCMartus/README.md

+# TetrisC
 TetrisC is a C tetris clone for Windows.
 It is Quite fun, actually.
+Written entirely with GDI in C.